 From time to time, we adjust our charges for telecommunications services and products by taking into account various factors, including the market conditions and policies of the PRC Government, and such adjustments may have a material adverse effect on our revenue and profitability.
 For example, in May 2015, the PRC government introduced a policy of increasing network speed and reducing tariffs.
 Since May 2015, in order to expand our customer base as well as to comply with the relevant policies, we have, in addition to continuing increasing our network speed, offered discounts to our tariff plans.
 In October 2015, we launched a mobile data carry-over programs, which allow subscribers of our data plans with pre-determined monthly data limit to carry over their unused data to the following month with no extra charge.
-Furthermore, in light of the governmental policy of achieving coordinated development of Beijing Municipality, Tianjin Municipality and Hebei Province issued in April 2015 by the PRC Government, we cancelled the longdistance and roaming tariffs for voice services within the tariff zones of Beijing Municipality, Tianjin Municipality and Hebei Province so that our customers are only charged with local usage tariff for our voice services provided within the tariff zones.
-In March 2017, we announced that we plan to substantially reduce Internet private line access tariff for small and medium enterprises customers and international long-distance call tariff.
-Additionally, in response to the PRC Government's "speed upgrade and tariff reduction" policy, we ceased charging mobile handset subscribers domestic long-distance and roaming fee since September 2017, which, among other factors, contributed to the decrease in our voice usage and monthly fees by 17.6% from RMB47.50 billion in 2016 to RMB39.15 billion in 2017.
-Moreover, in the Government Work Report made in the 13th National People's Congress of the People's Republic of China on March 5, 2018, the State Council published certain guidance relating to this policy.
+Furthermore, in light of the governmental policy of achieving coordinated development of Beijing Municipality, Tianjin Municipality and Hebei Province issued in April 2015 by the PRC Government, we cancelled the long-distance and roaming tariffs for voice services within the tariff zones of Beijing Municipality, Tianjin Municipality and Hebei Province so that our customers are only charged with local usage tariff for our voice services provided within the tariff zones.
+In March 2017, we announced that we plan to substantially reduce Internet private line access tariff for small and medium enterprises customers and international longdistance call tariff.
+Additionally, in response to the PRC Government's "speed upgrade and tariff reduction" policy, we ceased charging mobile handset subscribers domestic long-distance and roaming fee since September 2017.
+In response to the guidance to further implement the "speed upgrade and tariff reduction" policy, we (i) have reduced the per unit price of mobile data and fixed-line broadband for more than 30% in 2018, (ii) reduced the per unit price of Internet broadband services for small and middle-sized business for more than 10% in 2018, (iii) greatly reduced international mobile data roaming fees and (iv) ceased charging domestic mobile data roaming fees since July 2018.
+Moreover, in March 2019, the PRC Government published certain guidance relating to further tariff reduction in the Government Work Report made in the second session of 13th National People's Congress of the PRC, and set the specific goal of further decreasing the average mobile data tariff by at least 20% in 2019 and reducing the average broadband fees for small and medium-sized business by 15%.
 See "B. Business Overview - Regulatory and Related Matters - Tariff Setting" under Item 4.
-To the extent we adjust our tariff in response to the guidance to further implement the "speed upgrade and tariff reduction" policy, our results of operations would be adversely affected.